$0 Nigeria → Canada Express Entry Guide — Quick-Start Checklist

 Misrepresentation in a Canadian immigration application — whether intentional or not — triggers a five-year ban from applying for any Canadian visa or status.
 If the misrepresentation is found to be deliberate and material, IRCC may refer the matter to the Canada Border Services Agency.

 The most dangerous category for Nigerian applicants is document-related misrepresentation.
-Submitting a forged academic transcript, a fabricated employer reference letter, or an altered bank statement — even if arranged by a third-party agent who told you it was standard practice — results in the ban being applied to you personally as the applicant.
-The agent faces no penalty under Canadian law; you do.
+Submitting a forged academic transcript, a fabricated employer reference letter, or an altered bank statement — even if arranged by a third-party agent who told you it was standard practice — can result in the ban being applied to you personally as the applicant.
+An agent may face separate consequences, but you remain responsible for the information in your application.

 Free Download